Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 700 meters onward, leave the DP-5603, turning right at this intersection.
 There is a café just before this intersection, if you need it.

-Leave the DP-5603, Turn Right Here, in the town of Zas on day one of the Finisterre WayLeave the DP-5603, Turning Right Here
+Leave the DP-5603, Turning Right HereLeave the DP-5603, Turning Right Here

-The steepest part of the climb is in this first 3.0 from Negreira, so by the time you arrive in the next hamlet of Zas, it levels out for a bit of reprieve.
-Pass by what appears to be an unused country church, the Capela de San Mamede de Zas at approximately 3.2 kilometers into the day.
+The steepest part of the climb is in this first 3.0 kilometer from Negreira, so by the time you arrive in the next hamlet of Zas, it levels out for a bit of reprieve.
+Pass by what appears to be an unused country church, the Capela de San Mamede de Zas after approximately 3.2 kilometers into the day.

 Country Church in ZasCountry Church in Zas, Capela de San Mamede de Zas